Demivan/blog/src/pages/posts/2021-08-08-vue-i18n-in-real-world-application.md

 $t('last-online', { date: new Date() })
 ```

-If you want to have predefined date formats it can easily be implemented using a custom function.
+If you want to have predefined date formats it can be implemented using a custom function.
 But translators will still be able to choose what format to use in each case.

-#### 4. Syntax is not powerful enough
+#### 4. Syntax isn't powerful enough

 Even with `$tc` method there is no way to have pluralization that depends on counts of 2 or more objects: